-- Limit of Disturbance (LOD): This limit encompasses 314.6 acres or 7% of the Study Area and includes the anticipated outer bounds of where construction and related impacts may occur.
+- Limit of Disturbance (LOD): This limit encompasses 370.1 acres or 9% of the Study Area and includes the anticipated outer bounds of where construction and related impacts may occur.
 This boundary includes defined work corridors along Facility components and incorporates areas where construction vehicles and/or personnel may need extra room to construct the Facility.
 Within the LOD, existing vegetation will be cleared or mowed to an appropriate height prior to installation of Facility components.
 The use of machinery to install Facility components within the LOD may also result in temporary soil impacts, further described in Exhibit 10.
-The LOD is presented in the Design Drawings in Appendix 5-A, Figures 3-1, 3-1, 10-1, 10-3, and 10-4, and with mapping of plant communities in Figure 11-1. - Limit of Vegetation Management (LOVM): This limit encompasses 72.8 acres or 2% of the Study Area and represents all areas within the LOD that will have maintained vegetation for the life of the Facility.
-This generally includes the collection line corridors, maintained access road shoulders, areas adjacent to the collection substation and point of interconnection (POI), and areas maintained for stormwater purposes.
-The LOVM is presented in Figure 11-1. - Limit of Impervious Surface (LOIS): This limit encompasses 32.7 acres or <1% of the Study Area and represents all areas that will host built components of the Facility and will be maintained in an unvegetated state for the life of the Facility.
-The LOIS includes the wind turbine foundation pedestals and associated gravel rings and crane pads, aboveground components associated with the meteorological (MET) and aircraft detection lighting system (ADLS) towers, access roads, and the collection substation, POI, and operations and maintenance (O&M) facility.
+The LOD is presented in the Design Drawings in Appendix 5-A and Appendix 5-B, and in select figures (e.g., Figures 11-1 and 14-1). - Limit of Vegetation Management (LOVM): This limit encompasses 74.2 acres or 2% of the Study Area and represents all areas within the LOD that will have maintained vegetation for the life of the Facility.
+This generally includes the collection line corridors, maintained access road shoulders, areas adjacent to the collection substation and point of interconnection (POI), areas maintained for stormwater purposes, and forested areas around the wind turbines that will be cleared to facilitate wind turbine delivery, erection, and maintenance activities.
+The LOVM is presented in Figure 11-1. - Limit of Impervious Surface (LOIS): This limit encompasses 25.2 acres or <1% of the Study Area and represents all areas that will host built components of the Facility and will be maintained in an unvegetated state for the life of the Facility.
+The LOIS includes wind turbine foundation pedestals and associated gravel rings and crane pads, aboveground components associated with the meteorological (MET) and aircraft detection lighting system (ADLS) towers, access roads, and the collection substation, POI, and operations and maintenance (O&M) facility.
 These areas will be cleared of all vegetation, grubbed, and graded prior to installation, as needed.
 The LOIS represents permanent impacts to existing plant communities during the construction and operation of the Facility.
 The LOIS is presented in Figure 11-1.

-A total of 101 acres of forested uplands will be cleared during the construction of the Facility.1 Forested upland clearing impacts associated with the Facility can be characterized as one of three types: permanent impact, permanent conversion, and temporary impact (i.e., natural regeneration).
-Permanent upland forest impacts will occur within the LOIS; 6.3 acres or approximately 0.4% of all forested uplands within the Study Area will be permanently impacted.
-Permanent forest conversion will occur within the LOVM; 35.0 acres or 2.4% of forested uplands within the Study Area will be permanently converted.
-Natural regeneration will occur in areas outside the LOVM but within the LOD where forests are initially cleared during construction but are allowed to naturally regenerate during operations (e.g., temporary wind turbine workspaces); 59.7 acres or 59.1% of forested uplands within the Study Area that are cleared during construction will be allowed to regenerate naturally.
+A total of 27.8 acres of forested uplands will be cleared during the construction of the Facility.1 Forested upland clearing impacts associated with the Facility can be characterized as one of three types: permanent impact, permanent conversion, or temporary impact (i.e., reforestation/natural regeneration).
+Permanent upland forest impacts will occur within the LOIS; 1.3 acres or approximately 0.2% of all forested uplands within the Study Area will be permanently impacted.
+Permanent forest conversion will occur within the LOVM; 19.2 acres or 3% of forested uplands within the Study Area will be permanently impacted.
+Permanent forest conversion will occur within the LOVM; 19.2 acres or 3% of forested uplands within the Study Area will be permanently converted.
+Natural regeneration will occur in areas outside the LOVM but within the LOD where forests are initially cleared during construction but are allowed to naturally regenerate during operations (e.g., temporary wind turbine workspaces); 7.3 acres or 1% of forested uplands within the Study Area that are cleared during construction will be allowed to regenerate naturally.